GioByte10/YouTube-downloader/README.md

 This media converter tool allows you to download YouTube videos into `.mp4` files and/or extract their audio and download as `.mp3` files

 ## Usage
-For a single file download enter the YouTube link, e.g., `Alright` from Kendric Lamar
+For a single file download enter the YouTube link, e.g., `Alright` from Kendrick Lamar
 ```
 https://www.youtube.com/watch?v=JocAXINz-YE
 ```